antonio-pgarcia/PoolT4SS/README.md

 ## Setup download

-The installation jav file can be found on [this link](https://goo.gl/jbAX5w).
+The installation jar file can be found on [this link](https://goo.gl/jbAX5w).

 ## License